-Regular drop-in sessions are used in all Stages to give students the opportunity to ask individual questions about exercises and to clarify issues arising from lectures.
-This helps with learning outcomes B1-B3 in most mathematics modules and with B4 and B5 in most statistics modules.
+Regular drop-in sessions are used to give students the opportunity to ask individual questions about exercises and to clarify issues arising from lectures.
+Regular drop-in sessions and problems classes help with learning outcomes B1-B3 in most mathematics modules and with B4 and B5 in most statistics modules.

-In-course tests and coursework assignments are designed to allow students to test and develop these intellectual skills.
-Typically there are three or four assessments in a 10 credit module: a combination of in-course tests, written assignments, mini-project and computer based assessments (CBAs), as appropriate to the module.
-Stage 1 modules usually have five assessments.
-Model solutions to all written assignments are made available to students when the marked work is returned, sometimes earlier if appropriate.
-Marked work is returned within two weeks of the submission date.
-Computer based assessments are used in Stage 1 and, to a lesser extent, in Stage 2 to help the students to develop their problem solving skills (B3).
-The students are given access to try questions in CBA practice mode and then a fixed period to attempt randomly generated questions in 'exam' mode.
+Coursework assignments are designed to allow students to test and develop these intellectual skills.
+Typically, there are four assessments in a 10-credit module: a combination of in-course tests, written assignments, mini-project and computer-based assessments, as appropriate to the module.
+Model solutions to all written assignments are made available to students after the submission point has closed, with the solutions forming a material part of the feedback and learning process for the student cohort.
+Individual hand-marked work is typically returned within two weeks of the submission date, and marks for computer-based assignments marked by machine are released immediately.

+Computer based assessments are used in Stage 1 and, to a lesser extent, in Stage 2 to help the students to develop their problem-solving skills (B3).
 Having completed an assignment, they are given their marks and the full solutions.
-In-course tests give students practice in problem solving under exam-like conditions (B3).
 All forms of in-course assessment contribute to both formative and summative assessment.